Policy

 The batteries we sell are devices that store high-density energy in large capacities, and their safe and reliable use is an absolute necessity.
 In particular, Li-ion batteries, our main products, have inherent risks that can lead to smoke and fire; these risks include high energy density, which can cause the battery to reach high temperatures in the event of a short circuit, and the use of flammable liquid as an electrolyte.
 Given these product characteristics, we issued a recall notice to prevent unsafe accidents, which caused great concern and inconvenience to our customers and other concerned parties.

-Based on these reflections and lessons learned, we continue to promote quality innovation, including making quality assurance processes more robust, enhancing safety design, and fostering a quality- oriented culture, to ensure high quality standards with the utmost priority on product safety, and we had no serious product incidents in fiscal 2024.
+Based on these reflections and lessons learned, we continue to promote quality innovation, including making quality assurance processes more robust, enhancing safety design and manufacturing, and fostering a quality-oriented culture, to ensure high quality standards with the utmost priority on product safety, and we had no serious product incidents in fiscal 2025.
 We will continue to work toward the goal of zero incidents going forward.

 Making quality assurance processes more robust

-To establish a quality assurance process, we have built a quality management system that complies with ISO 9001, IATF 16949, and other global standards, and regularly check its effectiveness through internal and external audits.
-We also conduct our own quality audits of operating divisions through our Quality & Environment Center to identify weaknesses and issues in terms of quality assurance and compliance, and work with operating divisions to make improvements toward better quality assurance through the horizontal application of best practices.
+To establish a quality assurance process, we have built and operate a quality management system that complies with ISO 9001, IATF 16949, and other global standards in each business division, and regularly check its effectiveness through internal and external audits.
+We also conduct our own quality audits of business divisions through our Quality & Environment Center to identify weaknesses and issues in terms of quality assurance and compliance, and work with business divisions to make improvements toward better quality assurance through the horizontal application of best practices.
+In fiscal 2026, we will establish a new Quality Audit Department within the Center to systematically strengthen these activities.
+The Quality & Environment Center itself also undergoes functional audits by Panasonic Operational Excellence to identify and improve issues in its governance functions, thereby working to ensure quality assurance processes Companywide through operations and monitoring.

 The environment, fields, and devices in which batteries are used are changing with the evolution of society.
-To address these changes in the design process, we identify and verify risks together with our customers (B-to-B and B-to-C) and supplier.
-The identified risks are fed back to product design, component design, and process design to confirm their validity as key verification items in the development process.
+To address these changes in the design process, we identify and verify risks together with our customers (B-to-B and B-to-C) and suppliers of parts and materials.
+The identified risks are then fed back to product design, component design, and process design to confirm their validity as key verification items in the development process.
 To prevent problems in the manufacturing process as well, we identify risks and take countermeasures by visualizing key data (DX) and FMEA*2 in all processes from source to shipping, thereby bolstering management.
-We are also committed to developing human resources capable of putting these initiatives into practice.
-The Quality & Environment Center takes the lead in providing training in quality tools and statistical management methods, as well as support for hands-on activities.
+We are also committed to developing human resources capable of putting these initiatives into practice by providing training in quality tools and statistical management methods, as well as support for hands-on activities.

 New product development flow